Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + C. Perform tasks of the Chapter Vice President in his absence.

-+ D. Attend monthly meetings with the chapter advisor.
++ D. Attend monthly meetings with the Chapter Advisor.

 + E. Attend weekly Executive Board meetings.

 + F. Attend weekly Chapter Meetings.

-+ G. Active members below a 3.0 cumulative GPA as well as neophytes, are required to complete a certain number of study hours per week.
-The number of hours required shall be determined by the Academic’s chair at the beginning of each semester and shall be presented to the Chapter.
-The required study hours are due at the beginning of Chapter every Sunday at 7PM.
++ G. Active members below a 3.0 cumulative GPA, as well as New Members, are required to complete a certain number of study hours per week.
+The number of hours required shall be determined by the Academic Chair at the beginning of each semester and shall be presented to the Chapter.
+The required study hours are due at the beginning of the Chapter Meeting each week.
 Members who do not complete their study hours each week will get a strike.
 Three (3) strikes will result in a referral to the Standards Board.
 After three (3) strikes, members will be referred to the Standards Board for every week in which they do not complete their hours.

 ### Section 1.05 - Secretary

 + A. Keep minutes at all Chapter, Executive Board, and any special meetings.

-+ B. Send minutes to Chapter Members no more than forty-eight (48) hours following Chapter and Executive Board meetings.
++ B. Send minutes to Chapter members no more than forty-eight (48) hours following Chapter and Executive Board meetings.

 + C. Maintain all Chapter Correspondence, paperwork, and records.

 + D. Keep an easily accessible calendar with all Chapter events for brothers to refer to at any time (tangible and/or online).

-+ E. Maintain an accurate role of undergraduates (new members and initiates) and alumni, including addresses, phone numbers, and emergency contact information.
++ E. Maintain an accurate role of undergraduates (new members and active members) and alumni, including addresses, phone numbers, and emergency contact information.

 + F. Ensure all necessary paperwork regarding event registration and travel registration is filed with the Office of Student Engagement.